bojohnson5/modern-iu-thesis/lib.typ

   }

   grid(
-    columns: (1fr),
+    columns: 1fr,
     rows: (1fr, 1fr, 1fr),
     align(center + horizon, text(16pt)[#smallcaps([#title])]),
     align(center + horizon)[#author],
+    align(
+      center + horizon,
-    align(center + horizon)[Submitted to the Faculty of the Gradute School \ in partial fulfillment of the requirements \ for the degree \ Doctor of Philosophy \ in the Department of #dept, \ Indiana University \ #month #year], )
+    )[Submitted to the Faculty of the Gradute School \ in partial fulfillment of the requirements \ for the degree \ Doctor of Philosophy \ in the Department of #dept, \ Indiana University \ #month #year], )

   pagebreak()

+  align(
+    center,
-  align(center)[Accepted by the Graduate Faculty, Indiana University, in partial fulfillment of the requirements for the degree of Doctor of Philosophy.]
+  )[Accepted by the Graduate Faculty, Indiana University, in partial fulfillment of the requirements for the degree of Doctor of Philosophy.]

   v(2em)